WM 34.5x24.3x17 / N38

 In the case of neodymium magnets, there is a strong magnetic field.
 As a result, it interferes with the operation of a heart pacemaker.
 Even if the magnetic field does not affect the device, it can damage its components or deactivate the entire device.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
-If the magnet is crushed into fine powder or dust, it becomes highly flammable.
+Once crushed into fine powder or dust, this material becomes highly flammable.

-In order for you to know how strong neodymium magnets are and why they are so dangerous, read the article - Dangerous very powerful neodymium magnets.
+In order for you to know how powerful neodymium magnets are and why they are so dangerous, read the article - Dangerous powerful neodymium magnets.